Skip to main content

 Revenue History

-CEO/officer compensation for Feinberg Graduate School Of The Weizmann Institute Of Science is not reported in the most recent IRS 990 filing on file.
+Current-officer compensation for Feinberg Graduate School Of The Weizmann Institute Of Science is not separately reported in the most recent IRS Form 990 on file.
+This is common when leadership is paid through a related entity or the organization files a short-form return.

 Feinberg Graduate School Of The Weizmann Institute Of Science reported $199.5M in annual revenue and $200.4M in total expenses for filing year 2023.
 The organization holds $6.1M in total assets.